kivy-garden/animationbuilder/README.md

   right: 800
   d: 2
 test_parallel:
-  parallel:   # You can use 'P' instead of 'parallel'
+  parallel:   # You can write 'P' instead of 'parallel'
     - move_to_right
     - top: 600
       t: in_out_cubic